0x26res/arrowgen/README.md

 - [ ] generate type mapping automatically
 - [ ] Consider using union array / union array builder
 - [ ] add python code to convert from arrow to protobuf
+- [ ] add python code to convert from protobuf to pandas
+- [ ] add python code to convert from pandas to protobuf